-- If an alternate method is necessary to complete the student application, please contact the CodeRVA Executive Director at firstname.lastname@example.org.
+- If an alternate method is necessary to complete the student application, please contact CodeRVA at email@example.com.

-- Student eligibility for CodeRVA will be verified by school division staff.
+- Student eligibility for CodeRVA will be verified by partnering school division staff.

-- Applicants will need to monitor the e-mail address used in the application process for communications regarding their application status.
+- Applicant’s parents/guardians will need to monitor the (Parent/Guardian 1) e-mail address used in the application process for communications regarding their application status.

 - One of CodeRVA’s goals is to address socioeconomic, gender, and racial inequities in STEM-related education.
-To this end, CodeRVA’s selection process will be independently operated and hosted by a company with a successful history of providing student lottery-based selection systems that support programs that seek representation reflective of the community it serves.
+To this end, CodeRVA’s selection process will be independently-operated and hosted by a contractor with a successful history of providing student lottery-based selection systems that support programs that seek representation reflective of the community it serves.